slamj1/MitieNetCore/README.md

 I've included a 64 bit compiled version of MITIE - mitie.dll against the latest MITIE commit 832cbd6 (Feb 10, 2019).
 Your consuming client will have to be compiled against a target of x64, or if using AnyCPU, make sure it runs on a 64 bit OS.

+If running the Unit Tests or the TestConsoleApp, make sure to drop the trained ner model file into the root of the solution (where sample1.txt is located).

 # TODO: